MERGE: Minimal Expression-Replacement GEneralization Test for Natural Language Inference

-\begin{quotation} The NLI problems are assessed on the fluency (grammaticality and sensibility) and reasoning.
-The reasoning component focuses on the relation between the meaning of P and H rather than their fluency.
+The NLI problems are assessed on the fluency (grammaticality and sensibility) and reasoning.
+The reasoning component focuses on the relation between the meaning of p and h rather than their fluency.
 However, poor fluency can negatively affect the reasoning part.
 For example, "Colorless green ideas sleep furiously" entailing "Green thoughts is angrily sleeping" should be assessed with fluency 1 and reasoning 5, in short F1-R5.

-The original SNLI problems could suffer from fluency and reasoning; however, the obtained NLI problem variants should be assessed with respect to the original NLI problems.
+The original NLI problems could suffer from fluency and reasoning; however, the obtained NLI problem variants should be assessed with respect to the original NLI problems.
 Annotation should assess the fluency and reasoning of the variants while assuming that the fluency and reasoning of the original NLI problems are fine.
-That's why variant NLI problems are provided with the origin word that helps to reconstruct the original SNLI problem.
+That's why variant NLI problems are provided with the origin word, which helps to reconstruct the original NLI problem.

 Below are several examples to demonstrate different combinations of fluency and reasoning.
 The scale 1-5 should be interpreted as: poor, mostly poor, uncertain, mostly good, good. \end{quotation}